Skip to content

 Note: You can find the words "spend" in the Sammy Rabbit money song: Don't Spend More Than You Make!

 Sammy Says: “Spend smart—make sure your money choices help you!
-Spending smart is a great habit!”
+It is a great habit to spend smart!”

 Silly Sentence